the-k-node/Internship/Week 2/Readme.md

+># Tasks - Week2

-#Week 2 would concentrate around Bash/Perl/Python/Docker and learning how to parse data.
+Week 2 would concentrate around Bash/Perl/Python/Docker and learning how to parse data.

 The following is the task: